ropensci/software-review/issue_template.md

 -   URL for the package (the development repository, not a stylized html page):

--   Which categories does the package fall under from our [package fit policies](https://github.com/ropensci/onboarding/blob/master/policies.md#package-fit)? (e.g., data retrieval, reproducibility.
+- Please indicate which category or categories from our [package fit policies](https://github.com/ropensci/onboarding/blob/master/policies.md#package-fit) this package falls under and why? (e.g., data retrieval, reproducibility.
 If you are unsure, we suggest you make a pre-submission inquiry.):

 -   Who is the target audience?